lcallarec/banderole/README.md

 - Return whether the specified feature is _enabled_ or _disabled_.

-### `banderole.addCustomRule(ruleName: string, callback: Function<context, ...args>): void`
+### `banderole.addCustomRule(ruleName: string, lambda: Function<context, ...args>): void`

-- Register a new rule with a custom lambda.
-You can define your own behavior and your own decision logic.
-Let's say you want to open a `send-slack-message-on-error` feature only on some runtime environment :
+- Register a new rule with a custom lambda to fit your own decision logic.
+Let's say you want to open a `send-slack-message-on-error` feature only on some runtime configuration :
 ```js
 const currentEnv = process.env.NODE_ENV;
 banderole.addCustomRule('env', (context, ...envs) => envs.includes(currentEnv));
 ```

-Add this configurations options, where `env` is the previously created rule, and `["DEV", "STAGING"]` passed as arguments to `env` lambda.
+In feature flag configuration, `env` refer to the lambda above ; if the `currentEnv` is `"DEV"` or `"STAGING"`, the flag will be enabled.
 ```js
 "features": {
     "send-slack-message-on-error": {